freenas/freenas-docs/userguide/intro.rst

   :menuselection:`System --> SSH Connections`
   and
   :menuselection:`System --> SSH Keypairs`
   screens.
-SSH connection names, and SSH keypair names are unique.
+SSH connection names, and SSH keypair names must be unique.

 * Existing SFTP and replication SSH configurations created in 11.2 or earlier have been converted to entries in